qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### What is a GCS bucket?
-For most ML workflows in Vertex AI, **Google Cloud Storage (GCS) buckets** are recommended.
+For most ML workflows in GCP, **Google Cloud Storage (GCS) buckets** are recommended.
 A GCS bucket is a container in Google's object storage service where you can store an essentially unlimited number of files.
-Data in GCS can be accessed from Vertex AI training jobs, Workbench notebooks, and other GCP services using a **GCS URI** (e.g., `gs://your-bucket-name/your-file.csv`).
+Data in GCS can be accessed from Vertex AI training jobs, Workbench notebooks, and other GCP services using a *GCS URI* (e.g., `gs://your-bucket-name/your-file.csv`).

 ::::::::::::::::::::::::::::::::::::: callout

 ### Benefits of using GCS (recommended for ML workflows)
 - **Separation of storage and compute**: Data remains available even if VMs or notebooks are deleted.
 - **Easy sharing**: Buckets can be accessed by collaborators with the right IAM roles.
-- **Integration with Vertex AI and BigQuery**: Read and write data directly in pipelines.
+- **Integration with Vertex AI and BigQuery**: Read and write data directly using other GCP tools.
 - **Scalability**: Handles datasets of any size without disk limits.
 - **Cost efficiency**: Lower cost than persistent disks for long-term storage.
 - **Data persistence**: Durable and highly available across regions.